-“After six days” may also be a verbal allusion to the day when Moses went up Mount Sinai to receive the two Tablets of Stone.
-Just as ancient Israel was commanded to hearken unto the Law given through Moses, so now the disciples are admonished by a Divine voice to “hearken” to God’s Son:
+“After six days” may also be a verbal allusion to the day when Moses ascended Mount Sinai to receive the two tablets of stone with the “ten words.”
+Just as ancient Israel was commanded to hearken unto the Law given through Moses, so the disciples were admonished by the Divine voice to “hearken” to the “Son of God”:

 (Exodus 24:12, 15-18) – “Then said Yahweh unto Moses, ‘Come up unto me in the mountain and remain thou there, for I must give thee tables of stone, and the law and the commandment which I have written to direct them…Then Moses went up to the mountain and the cloud covered the mountain.
 And the glory of Yahweh rested on Mount Sinai, and the cloud covered it for six days; and on the seventh day He called to Moses from the midst of the cloud.
 And the appearance of the glory of Yahweh was like a consuming fire on the top of the mountain in the sight of the sons of Israel.
 And Moses entered into the midst of the cloud and ascended into the mountain.
 And it came to pass that Moses was in the mountain forty days and forty nights.”